What is RBC Blood Test? Know Normal levels, Test Cost and More…

 Red Blood Cells Count Test low count, high & normal levels.

-What is the Red Blood Cells Count RBC Test
+What is the Red Blood Cells Count (RBC) Test?

 A red blood cell count is a blood test that your physician uses to find out the number of red blood cells (RBCs) your body has.
 It’s also called an erythrocyte count.
 Red blood cell count test is important because red blood cells contain hemoglobin, which carries oxygen to the tissues in your body.
 The number of RBCs affects how much oxygen your tissues receive.
 The tissues present in your body will need oxygen to function normally.